W19972903/PDEPY/README.md

-Python code for the examples in the paper "Automatic pre- and post-conditions for partial differential equations" by Michele Boreale, October 2019
+This repository contains Python code for the examples in the paper "Automatic pre- and post-conditions for partial differential equations" by Michele Boreale (October 2019); pdf of the paper also in the repository.

 Summary.
 Given a set of PDE systems ("stratified system"), the POST algorithm computes (weakest)